ThePrimeagen/fem-algos/lessons/02-part-1-getting-familiar/A-ts-go-rust-fundamentals.md

 <br />
 <br />

-### TypeScript
+### JavaScript (TypeScript)
+"Exceptions as control flow"

 2 types of errors that you will run across.

 1. returned errors
 1. thrown errors

-Pretty classic javascriptism, conflation issues (null vs undefined).
+Pretty classic javascriptism -- conflation issues

-Lets go over an example!
+Let me program you a live example!

 <br />
 <br />